Arwad: Contemporary era

-During WWI, the island was occupied by the French navy on 1 September 1915, under the leadership of Admiral Louis Dartige du Fournet, including warships such as Jauréguiberry, Jeanne d'Arc and Destrées.
+During WWI, the island was occupied by the French navy on 1 September 1915, under the leadership of Admiral Louis Dartige du Fournet, including warships such as Jauréguiberry, Jeanne d'Arc and D'Estrées.
 Later on, Albert Trabaud was appointed as its governor.
 Afterwards, the island was bombed by the Ottomans in November 1917, but their attack was repulsed by French sailors.

+Under the French Mandate the dungeons of the fortress were used as a prison for those opposing French rule, as the captives' still-visible graffiti attest.

 In 1945, at the end of WWII, France wanted to preserve the island, hence started working to build a military base, in a geopolitical framework, to maintain a military position in the region, and to keep a cultural influence.
 But as a result of pressure from the United States, the island was ceded unconditionally to Syria at the end of 1945, a decision confirmed in 1946.

 During the later half of the 20th century and the 21st century, the island's economy became more reliant on tourism, fishing and boatbuilding.
 This tourism focused economy was greatly impacted by the Syrian Civil War, due to the decreased travel to Syria.
-However, there has been no conflict on the island during the war, and it has been controlled by government forces since the beginning of the war.
+However, there has been no conflict on the island during the war, and it has been controlled by government forces from the beginning of the war until the Fall of the Assad regime on December 8, 2024.
+Despite this, at least 20 islanders have lost their life in the course of the war.
 The COVID-19 pandemic has also affected the island's economy, further weakening the tourism industry, with many local businesses losing potential tourist related income.